-A woman (P5) suffered an inadvertent ureteric injury during ureteric catheterization and required repair by a urologist.
-Six women suffered bladder injuries -3 of them were repaired by urologists and the rest by senior obstetrician.
+A woman (P5) suffered an inadvertent ureteric injury during ureteric catheterization and required repair by an urologist.
+Six women suffered bladder injuries - three of them were repaired by urologists and the rest by senior obstetrician.
 All injuries to urinary tract healed uneventfully at an in-person follow up at a median 6.5 ± 2 weeks.
-Two women developed pelvic hematomas in the post operative period, which were managed conservatively and resolved uneventfully.
-Non-clamp related complications are detailed in Table.
+Two women developed pelvic hematomas in the post-operative period, which were managed conservatively and resolved uneventfully.
+Other complications are detailed in Table.
 S2 and S3.

-None of the women developed any signs of reperfusion injury, lower limb thromboembolic phenomenon or abdominal-pelvic organ ischemia in the immediate post-operative period (< 3 days) and up to a 6^{th} week follow-up visit, with 3 women lost to follow-up.
+None of the women developed any signs of aortic wall rupture, reperfusion injury, lower limb thromboembolic phenomenon or abdominal-pelvic organ ischemia in the immediate post-operative period (< 3 days) and up to a 6th week follow-up visit, with three women lost to follow-up.
 The 2 women (P31 & P32) who underwent a MRI Aortogram, did not show any signs of aortic wall pseudo-aneurysm or dissection (Figure S3).